Numerios/NumiRP/README.md

 1. Create a new fork of this project and implement the changes.
 2. Click on the Pull Request at the top of your project page (next to "Watch").
 3. Enter necessary title with helpful description and send the Pull Request.

-P.S: I'd strongly advise to use my formatting setup located [HERE](https://dl.dropboxusercontent.com/u/3743471/Java/formatting.xml) for Eclipse so I don't have to format it myself.

 #### Issues
 If you find any issue or bug or just want to suggest something: